 Charles Adler is a co-founder of Kickstarter.
 Charles served as Kickstarter's Head of Design through fall 2013.
 He now serves as an advisor.
 Prior to Kickstarter, Charles co-founded the online art publication Subsystence as well as Source-ID, an independent interaction design studio.

-Yancey Strickler is co-founder and CEO of Kickstarter.
-Yancey served as Kickstarter's Head of Community and Head of Communications before becoming CEO.
-Prior to Kickstarter, Yancey was a music journalist whose writing appeared in The Village Voice, New York magazine, Pitchfork, and other publications.
+Yancey Strickler is a co-founder of Kickstarter.
+Yancey served as Kickstarter's Head of Community, Head of Communications and CEO from 2014 through the summer of 2017.
+Prior to Kickstarter, he was a music journalist whose writing appeared in The Village Voice, New York magazine, Pitchfork, and other publications.